BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Design

-The system is designed to achieve four primary objectives: (1) \emph{Semantic Preservation}: capture the essential characteristics of malicious prompts that enable cross-service threat correlation; (2) \emph{Privacy Guarantee}: ensure computational non-invertibility such that original prompts cannot be reconstructed from shared fingerprints hence upholding compliance with internal and government regulations (i.e. GDPR); (3) \emph{Computational Efficiency}: enable efficient fingerprint generation and search; and (4) \emph{Operational Compliance}: maintain strict separation of user data across compliance boundaries while enabling collaborative defense.
-To this end, \tool transforms potentially malicious prompts through a series of privacy-preserving operations, ultimately producing compact binary fingerprints that can be safely shared between services while maintaining regulatory compliance.
+The system is designed to achieve four primary objectives: (1) \emph{Semantic Preservation}: capture the essential characteristics of malicious prompts that enable cross-service threat correlation; (2) \emph{Privacy Guarantee}: ensure that original prompts cannot be reconstructed from shared fingerprints, hence upholding regulations; (3) \emph{Computational Efficiency}: enable efficient fingerprint generation and search; and (4) \emph{Operational Compliance}: maintain strict separation of user data across compliance boundaries while enabling collaborative defense.
+To this end, \tool transforms potentially malicious prompts through a series of privacy-preserving operations, ultimately producing compact binary fingerprints that can be safely shared between services.
 The key insight underlying our approach is that prompt injection attacks, despite surface-level variations, share semantic patterns that can be captured and compared without revealing the original content.
-By combining techniques from data anonymization, natural language processing, quantization and differential privacy, we create non-reversible fingerprints that preserve these essential semantic characteristics while providing privacy guarantees against reconstruction attacks.